ihalseide/nbt/README.md

-# nbt
+# Module: nbtformat

-This is a Python libary for reading, writing, and manipulating Named Binary Tag (NBT) files and data structures.
+This is a Python library for reading, writing, and manipulating Named Binary Tag (NBT) files and data structures.

-**NOTE**: this Python package is not fully set up yet (will fix).
+For documentation, install and `import` it in Python and use Python's built-in help and doc functionality.

 ## Named Binary Tags

-For the specification for NBT, see the file "Named Binary Tags.txt", which is taken from Markus Perrson's [original specification](https://web.archive.org/web/20110723210920/http://www.minecraft.net/docs/NBT.txt).
+For the specification for NBT, see the included file "Named Binary Tags Specification.txt", which is taken from Markus Perrson's [original specification](https://web.archive.org/web/20110723210920/http://www.minecraft.net/docs/NBT.txt).

-## Example usage
+## Examples

 It is meant to be straightforward to read, write, and manually create NBT data structures.